MarkBind/markbind/docs/devGuide/projectManagement.md

    * If there are significant changes (e.g. breaking changes, new release), a `minor` release is needed:
      1. Run `npm version minor` as per normal.

-     1. Update the version number inside the `frontend/components/` and `packages/core/` packages similarly using `npm version minor` (as `npm version` does not update the subpackage versions automatically).
+     1. Update the version number of `packages/core/` and `packages/vue-components/` similarly using `npm version minor` (as `npm version` does not update the subpackage versions automatically).

    * We rarely do `major` releases, but if necessary, the steps are the same as the `minor` release (just change `minor` to `major`).